Novel Translation

 My Goals and Services

 In the future, I hope that Japanese publishers will commission more literary translators to proactively pitch their bestselling novels in the ENG market.
-I would love to see Japanese novels translated with the same frequency as their European counterparts.
 As such, I offer the following services:

 Sample Translation